 Wiener Pantone was known as "the most imaginative design master of the twentieth century" because he enjoyed experimenting with colours and materials.
 The design pieces are all eye-catching, from furniture to space, from material to shape.

-The Pantone Chair was inspired by stacked plastic barrels and is the world's first one-piece injection-molded plastic cantilever chair.
+Inspired by stacked plastic barrels, the Pantone Chair is the world's first one-piece injection-molded plastic cantilever chair.

 The thin S-shaped side profile resembles a woman wearing a floor-length skirt.
 The vibrant colours are stunning and graceful, and the rhythmic curves are light and elegant, earning it the nickname "Beauty Chair."